Anabakhtar/epione/README.md

 # epione

-Smart band for Real time Excercise Assistance using machine learning on the edge
+A webapp and a Smart band for Real time Excercise Assistance using machine learning on the edge